On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Introduction

-The Kreiss theorem gives us a necessary and sufficient condition to conclude on the stability.
-We provide hereafter a condensated formulation of this theorem, obtained from \cite[Thm 5.1]{Gustafsson72} combined with \cite[Lem 13.1.4]{Gustafsson13} or with \cite[Def 2.23]{Gustafsson08}.
+The following Kreiss theorem provides two necessary and sufficient conditions for the strong stability.
+We provide hereafter a condensed formulation of this theorem, obtained from \cite[Thm 5.1]{Gustafsson72} combined with \cite[Lem 13.1.4]{Gustafsson13} or with \cite[Def 2.23]{Gustafsson08}.
+It makes use of the notions of \emph{eigenvalue} and \emph{generalized eigenvalue} that will be defined later in \Cref{def:eigenvalue} and \Cref{def:geneigenvalue}.

 \begin{thrm}[Kreiss] The following statements are equivalent: \begin{enumerate}[label = (\roman*)] \item The scheme \eqref{eqprincip}-\eqref{eqbord}-\eqref{eqinit} is strongly stable in the sense of Definition~\ref{defstabilite}. \item The scheme \eqref{eqprincip}-\eqref{eqbord}-\eqref{eqinit} has neither eigenvalue nor generalized eigenvalue. \item The Uniform Kreiss-Lopatinskii Condition is satisfied. \end{enumerate} \end{thrm}